 The hardest decision to make, when introducing children to the history of the Holocaust, is when a child is old enough to understand the horrors that were perpetrated.
 Most young people become familiar with the events around age twelve through Anne Frank’s writings or Lois Lowry’s Number the Stars.
 Arato, in the fictionalized account of her husband’s life experience, has brought the actual experience of the concentration camp to a slightly younger audience.
 Arato’s husband, Paul, was rounded up from his Hungarian village in the days before D-Day, therefore his time in captivity was shorter than some prisoners.
 He was also part of a somewhat “privileged” group of prisoners who were designated by Adolf Eichmann to be held in case they were needed for a prisoner exchange.
 Despite these factors, Paul and his family were transported as slave labor to work on a farm and, ultimately, transferred to Bergen Belsen in the last days of the war.
 Paul’s treatment was inhumane but survivable.
 He was able to remain with his ailing mother and brother and even make contact with his uncle in another part of the camp.
 Arato touches on Paul’s encounters with stacks of dead prisoners and a child being shot to death for the “crime” of having a happy birthday.
 These horrors are touched on, but not lingered upon.
 The conclusion, in which a grown-up Paul meets his liberators and, after years of silence, tells his story is an emotionally moving conclusion.
 Honestly, this is the best true chapter book I have read on the Holocaust in quite some time.
 The fictionalization places enough distance between the young reader and the truth to make it palatable, yet the facts are undeniably present for discussion.
 With witnesses dying every day, every documentary such as this is critical.
 2013, Owl Kids, Ages 10 up, $15.95.
 Reviewer: Lois Rubin Gross (Children’s Literature).

-Rona’s readings and presentations are geared to students in grades 3 to 8 and to older ESL students.
-She also presents to adult groups.
-As a former teacher, she understands what teachers and school librarians want from an author’s visit.
-Rona uses an interactive reading/discussion approach to involve children and excite their curiosity.
+Rona’s presentations are geared to students in grades four to eight.
+She uses an interactive reading/discussion format to involve children and excite their curiosity.
 She links stories to current issues such as immigration and social responsibility.
 A theme that runs through much of her work is that one person can, and often does, make a significant difference.
-By involving the children in examining these issues, Rona helps them think about the way they interact with friends, family, and the community at large.
+By involving the children in examining these issues, she helps them think about the way they interact with friends, family and the community at large.